mohammedkhalilia/path_deepzoom/README.md

 Endopints
 ----------------------
-There are two endpoints only
+There are three endpoints only

 `/{PATH}` Return a string containing the XML metadata for the Deep Zoom file

 `/{PATH}/{level}/{x}/{y}` Return an RGB Image for a tile

+`/view/{PATH}` Renders OpenSeadragon for demo the tile server

 Examples:
 If the path is `SLIDES/ADRC/DG_ADRC_Slides/ADRC36-04/pTDP/ADRC36-04_F_pTDP-1to10K.ndpi`